Abortion in Sweden: Trends

 The number of induced abortions performed in Sweden rose markedly on a yearly basis from the early 1960s, but soon leveled off following the liberalization of the abortion law in 1975.
 It is not possible to tell whether the increase in the statistics after the Abortion Act of 1974 reflects actual circumstances, or just bias resulting from an increased will to report abortions after legalization.
 Since 1975, the total yearly number of cases has averaged between 30,000 and 38,000 abortions.

 The number of abortions by age group were as follows: those performed on teenagers in 1975 were 30 in every 1,000, while those performed on women aged 20 to 24 years old was 27 in every 1,000.
 However, since 1977, the opposite has held true, with fewer abortions being performed on teenagers than women aged 20 to 24.
 The number of abortions among teenagers was around 11 per 1,000 women in 2018, a halving since 2009.

 Most abortions in Sweden are performed on women aged 25–29 years old, followed in order by the age groups 20–24 years old, 30–34 years old, 35–39 years old, 15–19 years old (teenage abortions), and 40–44 years old.
 Before the age of thirty most women have not established a family life and abortion is more common amongst this age group, with multiple sex partners in the younger age groups parenthood is less desired and abortion more likely.
 The fact that most women in the younger age groups are still studying, combined with them being new on the labour market, influences the choice to perform abortion.

 Although abortion rates vary widely in Sweden, according to geographical region, the highest rate of teenage abortions is registered in Gotland and in the metropolitan areas of Stockholm and Gothenburg.
 The lowest incidences are in the counties of Blekinge, Kronoberg, and Jönköping.

 In 2018, 84 percent of the induced abortions were performed before the end of the 9th week of pregnancy and 57 percent before the end of the 7th week, compared to 55 and 10 percent respectively in 1994.
 The proportion of medical abortions constituted 93 percent of all abortions.

 Debate

 Sweden has one of the most liberal abortion laws in the world.
-As mentioned previously, the topic itself does not have much controversy among the society and majority of Swedish population supports the law and policies around it.
+The topic itself does not have much controversy among the society and majority of Swedish population supports the law and policies around it.

+A 2024 report by Pew Research Center revealed that 95% of Swedish adults believed that abortion should be legal in all or most cases.

 However, there are political debates surrounding the cut-off period for abortion as well as other abortion rights.
 Right-wing conservative parties like the Christian Democrats and Swedish Democrats have earlier promoted a stricter ban on late abortions, but do no longer do so.
 The Swedish Association for Sexuality Education has responded by stating that a lot of political arguments stem from misinformation and lack of knowledge.